node-red/node-red.github.io/docs/getting-started/running.md

       -u, --userDir  DIR   use specified user directory -v                   enable verbose output
       -?, --help           show usage
+      [flows.json]         name of the data file you want to work with.
+Using different names, such as greenhouse.json or robot.json, you can separate different undertakings you are working on.
+If you don't specify a name, it defaults to flows_*servername*.json

 ----

 #### Running from a local install - Linux & Mac OS X

 The `node-red` command can still be accessed even if Node-RED hasn't been installed